agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

-### Modifying Default Values
+## Modifying Default Values

-Check the [tudo.config](tudo.config) file to see the environment variables that can be used to change the default values.
+Check the [tudo.config](https://github.com/agnostic-apollo/tudo/blob/master/tudo.config) file to see the environment variables that can be used to change the default values.
 If the `tudo.config` file exits at `~/.config/tudo/tudo.config`, then `tudo` will automatically source it whenever it is run.
-It must have `termux` user ownership or be readable by it.
+It must have `Termux app` user ownership or be readable by it.

 You can download it from the `master` branch and set it up by running the following commands.
 If you are on an older version, you may want to extract it from its [release](https://github.com/agnostic-apollo/tudo/releases) instead.